flatpickles/sketchbook/WIP.md

 # Miscellaneous / notes:

+-   Double-check padding vs. margin in header (and elsewhere?)
 -   SSR: currently projects are initialized, but init() and update() aren't called.
     -   Either projects shouldn't be initialized (so we don't have to do `browser` checks within projects, e.g. to load bundled images), or init() and update() should be called once each, to draw canvas contents.
     -   Check if canvas drawing is possible with SSR; only benefit there really would be link previews, and these could just be static images if needed.